yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/support.md

 # Obtain help and support

-## Send problems and feedbacks
+## Send problems and feedback

-Apart from the information provided in this guide, you can also obtain information from or send feedbacks to the Cocos Creator development group through the following channels at anytime:
+Apart from the information provided in this guide, you can also obtain information from or send feedback to the Cocos Creator development group through the following channels at any time:

 - QQ group：246239860
 - [Cocos2d-JS API document](http://www.cocos2d-x.org/reference/html5-js/V3.8/index.html)